Residential Street Speed Limits

 Staff is rolling out the reduced speed limit signs on residential streets across town, starting on the northeast side (Sign District 1) and working in order through the Sign Districts to District 7.
 The entire process is expected to take 18 months.
 We will provide updates on our website when crews enter new neighborhoods and areas.
 The new 25 mph speed limit goes into effect on a street once the speed limit sign is posted.

-Crews are currently working to change out the signs in Sign District 2 (see map below).
-Sign District 1 has been completed.
+Crews are currently working to change out the signs in Sign District 6 (see map below).
+Sign Districts 1-5 have been substantially completed.

 In determining to make this change, staff, the Transportation Commission, and Town Council looked at many safety factors, including speed versus the likelihood of injury or death.
 A National Highway Traffic Safety Administration study found that a pedestrian’s risk of death when a vehicle is going 20 mph is 5 percent, but it’s 40 percent at 30 mph.

 A subdivision can now request that the speed limit be raised back to 30 mph with two-thirds support from its residents and final action by Town Council.

 Sign Districts (Crews are working from 1 to 7)